SpecterOps/ipc-research/docs/index.rst

 Table of Contents:
 -------------
-A Voyage to Uncovering Telemetry: Identifying RPC Telemetry for Detection Engineers - :doc:`RPC <subpages/RPC>`.
+:doc:`A Voyage to Uncovering Telemetry: Identifying RPC Telemetry for Detection Engineers <subpages/RPC>`

 .. toctree::
    :maxdepth: 2